 - Select an inert material like SilcoNert® to prevent interaction with the test analyte.
 SilcoNert is proven in part-per-quadrillion applications.
 Read about the test here.
 SilcoNert does not interact with reactive chemicals, allowing nearly all the analyte to reach the detector and improving response dramatically when testing trace compounds at ppq levels.

 SilcoNert 2000 coated sample flow paths prevent interaction and adsorption of reactive trace compounds, allowing for ppq levels of detection.
 Some difficult to detect compounds, like PETN, do not volatilize easily, and may be present in trace amounts in the atmosphere.
 The NRL has developed a method to quantitatively detect this explosive with 10 minutes of sampling time, which is orders of magnitude less than traditional sampling and measurement methods.
 This method will allow for rapid detection of difficult to detect trace compounds, like explosives, at critical locations like fenceline monitoring stations, in warzones to protect soldiers from IEDs and at ports of entry to detect hidden or illegal cargo trying to enter the country.

-Have a question about trace level detection and how SilcoTek coatings can improve the performance of your sample flow path and instrumentation?
+Have a question about how to prevent surface reactivity in trace level detection and how SilcoTek coatings can improve the performance of your sample flow path and instrumentation?
 Contact our Technical Service Team to discuss your application.
 Or join us on LinkedIn to ask the experts about your coating needs.

 1. Mullen, M., Giordano, B.C.
 “Part per quadrillion quantitation of pentaerythritol tetranitrate vapor using online sampling gas chromatography–mass spectrometry”.
 Journal of Chromatography A. 2019.
 In press.